hungaikev/faq/src/main/scala/com/lightbend/faq/streams/flows/README.md

 Flows can propagate back pressure upstream by reducing or stopping demand.
 Alternatively Flows can drop data, or buffer data etc

+A flow can be

+1. 1 -> 1
+2. 1 -> N: Fanning out events(Broadcast) or acts as a load balancer( Balance)
+3. N -> 1: merge 1 event of several inputs into 1 event in output; or simply concat(3 inputs = 3 outputs)

 ### Flows to map elements